-A commission member, employee, or appointee may not:57
+A commission member, employee, or appointee may not:61

 - 4.1.
 Have an interest in, or in any manner be connected with, a contract or bid for a purchase of goods or services by an agency of the state; - 4.2.
 In any manner, including by rebate or gift, accept or receive from a person to whom a contract may be awarded, directly or indirectly, anything of value or a promise, obligation, or contract for future reward or compensation. - 4.2.1.
-A commission member, employee, or appointee who violates 4.2 is subject to dismissal.
+A commission member, employee, or appointee who violates 4.2 is subject to dismissal. - 4.2.2.
+LSCPA requires that all employees of the College who have been delegated the authority to purchase for the State of Texas must sign a Conflict of Interest statement each year.